folutade/KnowThatYouAnointed/content/posts/the-party.md

   **I wish I was fed forgiveness**
   Yeah, yeah, yeah, yeah, soldier's DNA*

-* The theme of monetary debts in the parable of the unforgiving servant also reminds us of the track “XXX.” from *DAMN.*, where Kendrick tells a story about his friend's son who was killed because of “insufficient funds”.
-When the friend called Kendrick and asked for spiritual guidance from an anointed Chrisitan, Kendrick ignores Jesus's teachings by saying that he would never forgive someone who harmed any one of his family members and the friend should not forgive either.
+* The theme of monetary debts in the parable of the unforgiving servant also reminds us of the track "XXX." from *DAMN.*, where Kendrick tells a story about his friend's son who was killed because of "insufficient funds."
+When the friend called Kendrick and asked for spiritual guidance from an anointed Christian, Kendrick ignored Jesus's teachings by saying that he would never forgive someone who harmed any one of his family members and that the friend should not forgive either.

   * *Yesterday, I got a call, like, from my dog, like 101
   Said **they killed his only son because of insufficient funds**